 Tak Province Thailand Travel Guide

 Mae Sot Airport is a small domestic airport.
-It has basic facilities: check-over the counter, a small waiting area, desks for car rental, and limited food and drink options.
-Upon arrival, several transfer options are there for A Town on the thai-myanmar border town: songthaews (shared pick-up trucks) are the most common and economical, typically 50-100 THB per person.
+It has basic facilities: check-in stores, a small waiting area, desks for car rental, and limited food and drink options.
+Upon arrival, several transfer options are available to A Town on the thai-myanmar border town: songthaews (shared pick-up trucks) are the most common and economical, typically 50-100 THB per person.
 Taxis are available, though less common.
-Some hotels offer shuttle services.
-Rental cars are an option for self-driving.
+A few hotels offer shuttle services.
+Hire cars are an option for self-driving.

 Flights are available year-round.